ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 These components can be cleanly seen in the box below:

 ???+ tip "[Adaptive machine learning for protein engineering](https://www.sciencedirect.com/science/article/pii/S0959440X21001457)"
-    An overview of ML for protein engineering
+    An overview of ML for protein engineering:

     ![image](https://github.com/ianderrington/genai/assets/76016868/a8af9370-05e8-4e81-a223-b60cafbb9b00)

-## Strategy
+### Strategy

 Protein optimization will necessarily evolve the creation of those proteins and evaluations of target characteristics.
 There are large volumes of databases of various forms that may be useful in creating foundation models.
 It will still be essential to use continued observaiton to improve the optimization target based on predicted and iterated feedback.